 As the Chinese expression states, we are facing lots of dangers but we also have new opportunities.

 How the 2020 Pandemic will inspire a new wave of minimalism

-These unprecedented times will create economic hardship, but they will also enable us to reflect on our priorities and to re-evaluate our consumerist mindset.
+These unprecedented times will create economic hardship, but they will also enable us to reflect on our priorities.
+As such, we’ll re-evaluate our consumerist mindset.

-On this basis, here are 5 ways in which the current crisis will inspire a new wave of minimalism.
+On this basis, here are five ways in which the current crisis will inspire a new wave of minimalism.

 Even the most optimistic forecasts predict a global recession in the coming months.

-In the US, unemployment numbers are at record heights and hundreds of thousands of businesses are fighting for survival.
+In the US, unemployment numbers are at record heights.
+In that same vein, hundreds of thousands of businesses are fighting for survival.

-Everyone will be affected in one way or another.
+The crisis will affect everyone in one way or another.